wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 ## Web Crawling

 PROTIP: If an API is not available, scrape (extract/mine) specific information by parsing HTML from websites using the <a target="_blank" href="http://docs.scrapy.org/en/latest/intro/overview.html">Scrapy</a> web scraping (Spider) framework.
-See <a target="_blank" href="https://app.pluralsight.com/library/courses/crawling-web-python-scrapy/table-of-contents">this video tutorial</a> and <a target="_blank" href="https://www.inkoop.io/blog/web-scraping-using-python-and-scrapy/">blog</a>.
+See <a target="_blank" href="https://www.inkoop.io/blog/web-scraping-using-python-and-scrapy/">blog</a>.

-The Pluralsight

 1. inside a virtual environment
 1. Install by <tt>pip install Scrapy</tt>